dscvr-one/dscvr-canvas/libs/canvas-client-sdk/README.md

 # @dscvr-one/canvas-client-sdk

-canvas-client-sdkxx is a small typescript library that can be used by iframe Apps to communicate with DSCVR's canvas hosts.
+This SDK can be used by DSCVR Canvas Applications to communicate with the DSCVR Frontend.

-The library provides a `CanvasClient` class with methods to establish communication with DSCVR to get the current context (user and content) as well as to execute wallet transactions.
+Current features include:

+- Get the current user and content.
+- Prompt the user to open an external link.
+- Execute wallet transactions.

 ## Installation

-You can install Frames Adapter via npm:
+Install with your favorite package manager:

 ```bash
 npm install @dscvr-one/canvas-client-sdk